SpectoLabs/hoverpy/examples/unittesting/README.md

 ```

-If our test, we'll once again download a load of readthedocs pages
+In our test, we'll once again download a load of readthedocs pages

 ```python
     def test_rtd_links(self):